LET’S DEMYSTIFY NON-CASH GIFTS!

 Dana has been quoted in Forbes and has been a featured writer for the Thomson Reuters Estate Planning Journal.
 Dana teaches gift planning through public speaking and her online training program, Turning Wealth Into What Matters™.

 Dana is a graduate of Mitchell Hamline School of Law and Southern Illinois University.
-She served as Chair of the Minnesota Gift Planning Association in 2020 and 2021 and is an avid gardener at her home in the Twin Cities where she lives with her retired racing greyhound.
+She served as Chair of the Minnesota Gift Planning Association in 2020 and 2021.
+She currently serves as a member of the Leadership Institute at the National Association of Gift Planners.
+Dana enjoys winter speed skating, studying astrology, and is an avid gardener at her home in the Twin Cities where she lives with her retired racing greyhound.